 Deer and CWD Scientific Publications

 The DNR conducts research on deer and deer populations to help inform deer management.
-Research priorities have been identified by management programs in collaboration with DNR research staff that address the most pressing information needs to guide deer and chronic wasting disease (CWD) management in the future.
+Research priorities have been identified by management programs in collaboration with DNR research staff to address the most pressing information needs to guide deer and chronic wasting disease (CWD) management in the future.

 DNR research has focused on:

-• Deer survival in northern forests and central farmlands
+- Deer survival in northern forests and central farmlands

-• Habitat and movement patterns across Wisconsin's diverse landscapes
+- Habitat and movement patterns across Wisconsin's diverse landscapes

-• Improved population monitoring
+- Improved population monitoring

-• Incorporation of new information from hunters and the public
+- Incorporation of new information from hunters and the public

-• Improved understanding of how deer are responding to changing hunting patterns, land use, disease exposure and climate
+- Improved understanding of how deer are responding to changing hunting patterns, land use, disease exposure and climate

 The centerpiece of DNR deer and CWD research is the Southwest Wisconsin CWD, Deer and Predator Study, which has an ultimate project goal of determining the impact of CWD on deer populations.
-Still ongoing, this complex project has spurred numerous new research projects, much of which have already been published.
-Research across such diverse topics benefit from cooperation across agencies and disciplines.
+Still ongoing, this complex project has spurred numerous new research projects, many of which have already been published.
+Research across such diverse topics benefits from cooperation across agencies and disciplines.
 The DNR has partnered with UW-Madison, the U.S. Geological Survey (USGS) and the Wisconsin Cooperative Wildlife Research Unit (WCWRU) to maximize the value of this work, greatly increasing our research capacity and productivity.

 Below is a list of scientific publications resulting from recent deer and CWD research efforts, including related papers published by collaborators who received DNR funding or support.
 Current and former DNR staff are indicated in bold; an asterisk indicates graduate or post-doctoral scientists supported by the DNR.
 Note that this list will be periodically updated as new research is published.